B.14 Sponsored Employment-Based Nonimmigrant and Permanent Residence Policy

 Overview:

 Under current U.S. immigration law, when University of Southern Indiana (USI) chooses to make an offer of employment to a foreign national without independent work authorization, USI must proactively pursue legal employment authorization, which may be temporary or permanent.
 These rules are proscribed in the Immigration and Nationality Act (INA) and the process is controlled by the U.S. Citizenship and Immigration Services (USCIS) and the U.S. Department of Labor (DOL).
-This includes hires directly from universities and colleges, as certain student-authorized employment now requires attention to prevailing wages and contract documentation requirements for USCIS and DOL.
+This includes hires directly from universities and colleges, as certain student-authorized employment now requires attention to prevailing wages and appointment documentation requirements for USCIS and DOL.

 Temporary* nonimmigrant work status, such as H-1B or F-1 CPT/OPT, does not automatically provide a basis for a future pathway to permanent residence.
 Due to the complex, challenging and time-consuming nature of immigration casework, USI outsources the legal portion of this work to legal counsel.